MasonScottHorne/QRCodeComponent/README.md

-This is my QRCodeComponent project from FrontendMentor 8.31.2024
+QRCodeComponent challenge from FrontendMentor built with HTML and CSS [8.31.2024]